Aelto/gw2-build-bank/README.md

 A minimalist tool to store build templates from the game Guild Wars 2.

 ## Demo
-You can find a video demo [here on Youtube](https://www.youtube.com/watch?v=PRpPOlQEKt8)
+You can watch a video demo [here on Youtube](https://www.youtube.com/watch?v=PRpPOlQEKt8)

-## How minimalist
+## Minimalist
 The tool doesn't try to do a hundred things, no build preview, no gear storage either and no automatic template swapping.

 Instead it uses your clipboard and the native Guild Wars 2 feature to copy/paste templates from the clipboard.

 ## Lightweight
 The tool was made to be able to run in background without crippling the host' machine.
-During my tests, which may vary depending on the machine, the application use the following resources:
+During my tests, which may vary depending on the machine, the application uses the following resources:
  - 0% cpu
  - 18mb of ram
  - 0% disk